Sydney-Informatics-Hub/elfr/README.md

 `elfr` is an R package that implements some of the calculations from the Evaluative Linguistic Framework for Questionnaires (ELF-Q).

+This page has a quick guide to installing and using the package, you can find more documentation at <https://github.com/Sydney-Informatics-Hub/elfr/>

 ## Installation

 `elfr` is set up as an R package.
 To install `elfr`, first install the